ICELAND IN AUGUST

 Here are 2 highly recommended Puffin and/or Whale tours:

-1. The Best Puffin tour in Iceland: Everyone wants to see the incredibly beautiful Atlantic puffin.
+1. Best Puffin Tour in Iceland: Everyone wants to see the incredibly beautiful Atlantic puffin.
 This tour gets you closer to the puffins than any other tour in Iceland!

 2. Whale Watching from Reykjavik: Sail out at one of the best locations in Europe for breathtaking views, whales, dolphins and birdlife.
 Departing from the heart of Reykjavik!